 Announce the news

-Rumours are a nasty things as they can dampen morale and make others feel something is wrong.
-Stop the rumours and announce the departure yourself, wishing the employee all the best in front of everyone.
-After all, what’s good for them is good for you too.
+Rumors are nasty things as they can dampen morale and make others feel something is wrong.
+Stop the rumors and announce the departure yourself, wishing the employee all the best in front of everyone.
+After all, what's good for them is good for you too.
 Organize a farewell party, acknowledge their contribution, and stay on the best terms - it’s always good to have friends in the industry since you never know what tomorrow brings.

 Do an exit interview